Robertboy18/Personal-Website/work-experience-new.md

 <button class="collapsible">Fourth Session</button>
 <div class="content">
-I unfortunately couldn't make it to this session as I had to write the Putnam but the session was a great success.
+I unfortunately couldn't make it to this session as I had to write the Putnam, but the session was a great success.
 Thank you to Ahmad Mustafa for presenting on CLIP by OpenAI.
-He shared key insights on contrastive learning and language-guided recognition and touched on key points of the CLIP paper.
+He shared key insights on contrastive learning, language-guided recognition, and touched on key points of the CLIP Paper.
 <br>
 <br>
 <img src = "https://miro.medium.com/max/1200/1*tg7akErlMSyCLQxrMtQIYw.png">